Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field: Existence of nearly sweet spot region

 \section{Existence of nearly sweet spot region}

 In this section, we show that the existence of nearly-sweet-spot regime is not specific to the parameters chosen in our paper, but rather general under reasonable assumptions.
 We assume that in the DDQD system, a maximum of one electron is allowed to be excited from the ground configuration, as configurations involving two or more excited electron would have much lower probability.
 This assumption allows us to safely discard higher energy excitations and simplifies the calculations.
 We will use $(n_1,n_2,n_3,n_4)$ to denote the number of electrons occupying each dot, where $n_j$ indicates number of electrons in the $j$th dot.
 As noted in the main text, here we focus on the ``Outer'' scheme only.
+Furthermore, we assume the DDQD system is symmetric under the reflection at $x=0$.
+This assumption leads to the same confinement strength for all the dots (cf. Eq.~\eqref{eq:Vpotential} in the main text) and symmetric detunings for both DQDs (cf. Eq.~\eqref{eq:detuningScheme} in the main text).
+This allows us to reduce the components to be taken into consideration for each logical state such that the relational equations can be simplified to observe their dependencies on magnetic field strength.